Schema Therapy Brisbane

 - Defectiveness/shame, where a person believes they are fundamentally flawed or unworthy,

-- Unrelenting standards, where an individual has high internalised standards and a sense of constant pressure to meet these standards, often found in people that struggle with perfectionism and burnout.
+- Unrelenting standards, where an individual has high internalised standards and a sense of constant pressure to meet these standards, are often found in people who struggle with perfectionism and burnout.

-When schemas are activated, people develop coping strategies, referred to in schema therapy as coping modes to manage painful emotions.
-For example, someone with an abandonment schema may act opposite, not allowing others to get close to them to prevent activation of this abandonment schema or engage in maladaptive behaviours that function to self-sooth.
+When schemas are activated, people develop coping strategies, referred to in schema therapy as coping modes, to manage painful emotions.
+For example, someone with an abandonment schema may act opposite, not allowing others to get close to them to prevent activation of this abandonment schema or engage in maladaptive behaviours that function to self-soothe.

 Modes are emotional states that fluctuate depending on schemas and coping styles.

-The goal of schema therapy helps strengthen the Healthy Adult mode, at its core, this is about meeting the needs that lead to the schemas and learning to change coping modes that maintain these schemas.
-Additionally there are critic modes, that clients are supported to set limits with.
+The goal of schema therapy is to help strengthen the Healthy Adult mode.
+At its core, this is about meeting the needs that lead to the schemas and learning to change coping modes that maintain these schemas.
+Additionally, there are critic modes that clients are supported in setting limits with.

 How Schema Therapy Works

-The process begins with identifying core schemas and modes to understand their influence on thoughts, emotions, and behaviors.
+The process begins with identifying core schemas and modes to understand their influence on thoughts, emotions, and behaviours.
 This involves assessment, discussion, and reflection with a focus on unmet needs.

 Experiential techniques, such as imagery rescripting, allow individuals to revisit childhood events where schemas were developed in order to provide a corrective experience to meet their needs in a safe and supportive way.